-- Determine that Planning Case PR-2025-001795 (Zoning Code Text and Cannabis Business Activities Amendment) is exempt from further California Environmental Quality Act (CEQA) review pursuant to Section 15601(b)(3) of the CEQA Guidelines as it can be seen with certainty approval of the project will not have an effect on the environment; - 2.
-Approve Planning Case PR-2025-001795 pursuant to the findings made in the attached report; and - 3.
-Introduce and subsequently adopt an Ordinance amending Chapter 5.77 (Cannabis Business Activities) and Title 19 (Zoning) of the Riverside Municipal Code (Attachment 1).
+- 1. Determine that Planning Case PR-2025-001795 (Zoning Code Text and Cannabis Business Activities Amendment) is exempt from further California Environmental Quality Act (CEQA) review pursuant to Section 15601(b)(3) of the CEQA Guidelines as it can be seen with certainty approval of the project will not have an effect on the environment; - 2.
+Approve Planning Case PR-2025-001795 pursuant to the findings made in the attached report; - 3.
+Introduce and subsequently adopt an Ordinance amending Chapter 5.77 (Cannabis Business Activities) and Title 19 (Zoning) of the Riverside Municipal Code (Attachment 1); and - 4.
+Direct staff to provide an exemption for non-retail commercial cannabis uses from the location requirements in Chapter 5.77 of the RMC.